What site inspections will be undertaken during the construction?

 Failure to act may result in us taking formal legal proceedings for contravention of building regulations requirements, however we would wish to avoid this action with your co-operation.

-Our Building Control Area Map provides you with the details of the Building Control Surveyor responsible for your area.
+Our Building Control Area Map (PDF) provides you with the details of the Building Control Surveyor responsible for your area.